All Episodes Plain Text

 And so that is another way that makes books accessible.

-The thing is, when we think about technology, there are e -readers, there are so many ways for young people, for adults that engage with literature, that we need to open that up and allow people to see that there's just great ways to engage with work.
+There's so many ways for young people, for adults to engage with literature that we need to open that up and allow people to see that there's just great ways to engage with work.

 I think that's the most important part of it.